dsavell/docker-grav/README.md

 ## What is dsavell/grav?

-A Docker image with Grav CMS and PHP/nginx
+A Docker image based on Alpine linux with Grav CMS and PHP/nginx.

 ## Container Information

 + ej52/alpine-nginx-php image
-+ Port 80 Exposed
++ Port 80 exposed.
-+ /var/www volume mount
++ /var/www volume mount.
-+ No Custom Features
++ No custom features.

 ## Usage